tsyesika/PyPump/docs/gettingstarted/tutorial.rst

 (We use the inbox/outbox convention fairly strongly in PyPump.)

-You should read the Pump spec, but sometimes coding examples are the best way to learn.
+You can read the Pump spec, but sometimes coding examples are the best way to learn.
 So, that said, let's get into an example of using PyPump!